International Combat Martial Arts Encyclopedia

 My name

-skill was like none that I had ever seen before.
-After time passing Karl Marx
+his skill was like none that I had ever seen before.
+After time passing Karl

-life came to an end.
-Altho my main instructor and Grand Master was his son Victor Marx.
+Marx life came to an end.
+Altho my main instructor and Grand Master was his son

-It was he that continued my lengthy training untill
+Victor Marx.
+It was he that continued my lengthy training untill later years.

-skills learned from my Masters.
-Passing the wisdom and
+teachings and skills learned from my Masters.
+Passing the wisdom and knowledge

-knowledge of hand to hand fighting to my students.
-I am now teaching and
+of hand to hand fighting to my students.
+I am now teaching and instructing the

-instructing the armed forces my special art.
-My last post was the United States
+armed forces my special art.
+My last post was the United States Army with a

-Army with a base rank of Master Sergeant, instructing military police.
-I am a
+base rank of Master Sergeant, instructing military police.
+I am a personal

 Name: